 Boiler Horsepower (BHP): BHP is a term used to indicate the heat output of an industrial steam boiler (industrial steam generator).
 Technically, BHP is 33,475 BTU/hr (or 8,430 kcal/hr) which is derived from the amount of energy needed to produce 34.5 pounds of steam/hour at a pressure of 0 psig and temperature of 212°F, with feedwater at 0 psig and 212°F.

 Calorie (C): The amount of heat required to raise the temperature of one gram of water one degree Celsius at a pressure of one atmosphere.

 Enthalpy (H or h): Thermodynamically, enthalpy is the sum of the internal energy of a body and the product of its volume, multiplied by its pressure.
-For the sake of boiler calculations, enthalpy is defined as the amount of heat in a fluid, usually expressed as BTU/lb or kcal/gram.
-In these cases, enthalpy is considered to be 0 at 32°F (0°C).
+The definition for boiler calculations, enthalpy is the amount of heat in a fluid and is usually expressed as BTU/lb or kcal/gram.
+Enthalpy is considered to be 0 at 32°F (0°C) in these cases.

 From and at 212°F: A term used to qualify the amount of steam produced by a steam boiler (steam generator).
 (See Steaming Rate.)
 The qualification indicates that the amount of steam produced is at a pressure of 0 psig and 212°F and feedwater at 0 psig and 212°F.

-Gross Steaming Rate: The amount of steam produced by a boiler at the outlet flange of the boiler.
+Gross Steaming Rate: The amount of steam produced by a boiler at the outlet of the boiler flange.
 This includes the amount of steam produced to heat the water in the feedwater receiver (deaerator or hotwell).

 Latent Heat: See “Heat of Vaporization,” (above).